slyh/Cities2-TrafficLightsEnhancement/TrafficLightsEnhancement/README.md

 ## Notice

 Currently, the mod only supports three-way and four-way junctions.
-Any other types of junctions will behave like those in the vanilla game, except that pedestrians will always have an exclusive phase.
+Any other types of junctions will behave like those in the vanilla game, except that pedestrians will have an exclusive phase if you have enabled this feature.

 ## How To Use